ICF International

-ICF International, Inc. is a Reston, Virginia-based global consulting and technology services company, which provides a range of services for governments and businesses, including strategic planning, management, marketing and analytics.
+ICF International, Inc. is an American publicly traded consulting and technology services company based in Reston, Virginia.

-The company was founded in 1969, and as of 2019, had US $1.48 billion in revenue, with approximately 7,000 full and part time employees in more than 90 offices.
+The company was founded in 1969, and as of 2019, had US $1.48 billion in revenue, with approximately 9,000 full and part time employees in more than 90 offices.

 History

 1969–2006: Early history

 ICF was founded in 1969 as the Inner City Fund.
 Its first president was Clarence D. Lester, a Tuskegee Airman, who was joined by three U.S. Department of Defense analysts.
 As a venture capital firm, Inner City Fund sought to finance and help minority-owned businesses win government contracts.

 The company reorganized as a consulting firm and renamed itself ICF Incorporated.
 The firm transitioned from venture capital to consulting on energy issues for U.S. federal agencies, which was the company's main focus throughout the 1970s and into the 1980s.

 ICF acquired Kaiser Engineering in 1988 and went public in 1989.
 The combined company became known as ICF Kaiser.
 Under this banner, the company worked in consulting, engineering and construction services.
 ICF and Kaiser split in 1999 when an investment group bought the consulting business for about $70 million.

 In 2006, the consultancy was renamed ICF International and in September that year, the company went public, trading on the NASDAQ as ICFI.
 The company received criticism of its management of the Road Home program in the aftermath of Hurricane Katrina.
 In an article in The Washington Post, the company said it had addressed problems raised in those criticisms, and that state and federal fraud-prevention rules were in flux and made the grants administration process more time-consuming.
 The company later supported the Hurricane Sandy relief efforts for the State of New Jersey.